-It may be that a similar consideration caused Josephus to somewhat overlook the significance of the chronological tradition of the first destruction.
-Recall that the origin of the tradition that links the destruction with the Day of Atonement is in the apocalyptic view that the first destruction is at the end of the Jubilee cycle.
+A similar consideration may have caused Josephus to somewhat overlook the significance of the chronological tradition of the first destruction.
+We must recall that the origin of the tradition linking the destruction to the Day of Atonement lies in the apocalyptic view that first destruction occurred at the end of the Jubilee cycle.
 The Jubilee chronology in the apocalyptic literature is rooted in the past, but it looks to the future.
-This chronology describes the order of the world until the Last Judgment and salvation.
-Each of the apocalypses has different conceptions and descriptions of the nature of salvation, but all share the expectation of the elimination of the alien kingdom.
+This chronology describes the order of the world up until the time of the Last Judgment and salvation.
+Each apocalypse has different conceptions and descriptions of the nature of salvation, but all share the expectation that the alien kingdom will be eliminated.
 In Josephus’s time these traditions were interpreted as directed towards Rome.
-Josephus himself was not only familiar with these traditions, but probably even very subtly hinted at them.
-In his great speech in front of the Jerusalem Wall, he states that God who is transferring power from kingdom to kingdom, has now ruled Rome (J.W.
+Josephus himself was not only familiar with, but was probably even subtly hinting at these traditions.
+In his great speech before the Jerusalem Wall, he states that God, who transfers power from kingdom to kingdom, is now ruling Rome (J.W.
 5.367).
-The reign of Rome is temporary, and it lasts all will be desired by God.
-Here Josephus may also refrain from offering the apocalyptic tradition too explicitly and too prominently.
-He feared that allusions to the apocalyptic tradition would be interpreted as an expectation of the destruction of Rome, the heir of Babylon.
+The reign of Rome is temporary, however, and it lasts all will be desired by God.
+Here Josephus may also be refraining from presenting the apocalyptic tradition too explicitly and too prominently as he may have feared that allusions to the apocalyptic tradition would be interpreted as an expectation that Rome, the heir of Babylon, would be destroyed.

 i.
 Discussion and Conclusion: Josephus—Between Scripture and Tradition

-Josephus’ summation of the events surrounding the destruction of the First Temple in Jewish Antiquities contains two salient contradictions relative to what we know, and to what he knew, about the chronology of the destruction.
+Josephus’ summation of the events surrounding the destruction of the First Temple in the Jewish Antiquities contains two salient contradictions about what we know, and what he knew, about the chronology of the destruction.
 First, he explicitly dates the destruction of the First Temple to Av 1.
 Second, in proximity to this, he writes that the destruction took place X years plus six months and ten days after other events.
-His count of months and days comes out on Yom Kippur.
-This date not only clashes with his previous reporting of Av 1 but also appears nowhere, in any manner, in Scripture.
-In the course of this article, I showed that both dates are anchored in ancient interpretative approaches and traditions.
-The Av 1 dating evidently originates in a verse in the Book of Ezekiel; Yom Kippur is linked to the Jubilee-apocalyptic tradition.
+His calculation of months and days leads him to Yom Kippur.
+This date, however, not only clashes with his previous report (Av 1) but also appears nowhere and in no manner in Scripture.
+In the course of this article, I have shown that both dates are anchored in ancient interpretative approaches and traditions.
+The dating to Av 1 evidently originated in a verse in the Book of Ezekiel; Yom Kippur, in turn, is linked to the Jubilee-apocalyptic tradition.
 What needs to be elucidated now is what prompted Josephus to overlook Biblical writings that date the destruction to Av 7 (2 Kings) or Av 10 (Jeremiah).

-In reference to the Av 1 chronology, above I noted the near certainty that the matter at hand is not an ancient tradition but biblical interpretation.
-Since 2 Kings and Jeremiah contradict each other as to the day in the month when the Temple fell, the testimony of neither should be accepted.
-The testimony in Ezekiel is perceived as the “third verse” that resolves the contradiction between the other verses.
-I demonstrated the emergence of similar interpretative considerations in the PT.
-However, whereas the interpretive difficulty and its implications are firmly understood, questions should be asked about tracing the destruction to Tishre 10 and why Josephus adopted a tradition, however ancient, and favored it over the biblical chronology—particularly since several years earlier Josephus himself, in Jewish War, put forward the biblical date as that on which both temples were destroyed.
+With regard to the Av 1 chronology, I have noted the near certainty that the matter at hand is not an ancient tradition but biblical interpretation.
+Since 2 Kings and Jeremiah contradict each other on the day in the month that the Temple fell, the testimony of neither should be accepted.
+The testimony in Ezekiel, however, can be perceived as the “third verse” that resolves the contradiction between the other two.
+I have demonstrated here the emergence of similar interpretative considerations in the PT.
+Yet though the interpretive difficulty and its implications are firmly understood, questions should be asked about tracing the destruction to Tishre 10 and why Josephus favored and adopted a tradition, however ancient, over the biblical chronology—particularly since several years earlier, in the Jewish War ,Josephus himself presented the biblical date as the one on which both temples were destroyed.